 African Slum Journal is a biweekly video journal which tells about the life of people living in slum communities.
 A weak media sector provides scope for corruption and inequality.
 By giving African slums a voice we strengthen the local media sector together with the people who live in the slum.
 Donations of the African Slum Journal are an important source of income.

 Nairobi Community Media House encourages talented young Africans to play an active role in reporting about their communities and pursue a career as a video reporter or editor.
 In order to strengthen the African media sector in a sustainable way it is important that the trained reporters are able to generate an income.
-Therefore Voices of Africa Media Foundation initiates and supports among others Community Media Houses.

 African Slum Journal is also supported by Sense Studios for their webcast- and publishing platform.